 - What did you do this past week?

-- What was your experience of comprehensions, yield, closures, and decorators? (this question will vary, week to week)
+4. What was your experience of containers, container adapters and iterators? (this question will vary, week to week)

 Outside of academics, I have not really applied a high level of object-oriented programming.
 Sure there were some side projects here and there but nothing that big.
 I knew about Java’s structure of inheritance, but I was unaware that C++ was structured using containers.
 I have been familiar with the idea of containers but container adapters are a little new.

 5. What made you happy this week?